y2s82/goblin_camp/Goblin Camp/Readme.txt

 Constructions -> Basics -> Stockpile.
 Then left-click the stockpile to open it in the sidebar, and shift-click on Wood to allow all wood items in the stockpile.
 Allow the food category as well so that the bread you started out with gets stored.
-If you plan on making crates for planks, allow those too (plank containers).
+If you plan on making crates for planks, allow those too.

 Next designate trees for cutting by choosing Orders -> Designate trees, you can pretty much drag the selection over as big an area as you feel like.
 The trees